yleeyilin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">:bulb: **Tips:**<br>

-* For your convenience, if there are repeated fields, only the value of the latest repeated field will be processed.
-So, if you have mistakenly entered the wrong value, simply retype the field and value in the same line.<br>
+* For your convenience, if you have accidentally made a typo, you may conveniently rectify your mistake by retyping the field and value in your command as only the latest field will be processed.<br>

 </div>